 Combine oats, baking powder, cinnamon, ginger, nutmeg, and salt in a medium bowl; mix well.
 Set aside.

-Combine coconut milk, eggs, maple syrup, extract, carrots, and pineapple in a medium bowl; mix well.
+Combine coconut milk, eggs, honey, extract, carrots, and pineapple in a medium bowl; mix well.

 Fold coconut milk mixture into oat mixture; mix well.